-In the next step, you will download a map package that shows SSURGO soil map data for this basin.
-ESRI has simplified access to the SSURGO soil database, and made a map package like this for each HUC-8 Subbasin in the United States.
+In the next step, you will access an image service for Available Water Storage in the top 1m of soil in this basin.
+ESRI has simplified access to the SSURGO soil database, and made an image service for various soil attributes continuously across the country.
 This new capability allows user to display the soil map units within study area, and access to characteristics of soils via its attribute table.
-You are going to use the Clip (Analysis) tool to create a subset (feature class) of soil information in the San Marcos Basin, and calculated the available water storage in the top 100 cm.
-The Clip (Analysis) tool is used with a vector dataset (other versions of Clip work with raster datasets), and is particularly useful for creating a new feature class using the features in another, larger feature class, as a cookie cutter.
+You are going to use the Zonal Statistics tool to create a statistical summary of the Available Water Storage values in the San Marcos basin.